-When your child is diagnosed with an eating disorder, life can get pretty complicated.
-An invitation to a large celebration such as a birthday party, which might have been welcome before diagnosis, can take a difficult turn when your child is working on eating disorder recovery.
+Like many things that were once easy, going to a birthday party when your child has an eating disorder gets a bit more complicated.
+An invitation to any large celebration such as a birthday party, which might have been welcome before diagnosis, can take a difficult turn when your child is working on eating disorder recovery.

 Should you go?